monika/TweetLinks/readme.md

 # jquery.tweetLinks

-Create HTML links for Twitter hashtags, usernames, and URLs from the text of a tweet.
+Easily create HTML links for Twitter hashtags, usernames, and URLs from the text of a tweet.
 It requires the jQuery library.

 ## Usage